ycrc/ycrc.github.io/readme.md

 ## Setup

-* Clone the repo from `https://github.com/ycrc/ycrc.github.io`
+* Clone the repo: `git clone git@github.com:ycrc/ycrc.github.io.git` (make sure to have SSH keys set up)

 * Switch to the src branch.
 DO NOT make changes the master branch, it is for the compiled site only: `git checkout src`

 * Setup your Python environment